-Related body Section 50 of the Corporations Act 2001 provides that where a body corporate corporate is: a holding company of another body corporate a subsidiary of another body corporate or a subsidiary of a holding company of another body corporate the first-mentioned body and the other body are 'related' to each other.
+Related body corporate Section 50 of the Corporations Act 2001 provides that where a body corporate is: a holding company of another body corporate a subsidiary of another body corporate or a subsidiary of a holding company of another body corporate the first-mentioned body and the other body are 'related' to each other.
 Transactions of related bodies corporate should be consolidated when determining whether the disclosure threshold has been reached.
-Two or more candidates for election to the Senate that made a written Senate group request to the AEC with their nominations that their names be grouped on the ballot-paper, or grouped in a specified order.
+Senate group Two or more candidates for election to the Senate that made a written request to the AEC with their nominations that their names be grouped on the ballot-paper, or grouped in a specified order.
 State branch A branch or division of a federally registered political party organised on the basis of a state or territory.
 State branches are treated as separate political parties for funding and disclosure purposes.
 Third party A person or entity (except a political entity or a member of the House of Representatives or the Senate) that incurs electoral expenditure above the disclosure threshold in a financial year, but is not required to be, and is not, registered as a significant third party.
+Transparency Register A register established and maintained by the AEC that contains information about registered political parties, associated entities, significant third parties, third parties, members of the House of Representatives, Senators, candidates, Senate groups and donors.
+Volunteer labour A service provided free of charge to a party by an office holder of the party or a party member, or any other person where that service is not one for which that person normally receives payment.
+Volunteer labour provided to a registered political party does not need to be disclosed as a gift by that person or the registered political party.
+An example of volunteer labour could include a person handing out how-to- vote cards.